 When a red card is reported by a referee, the ejected player will show up in the Discipline list with a temporary default of a "tbd" game suspension, tbd fine and fine status of "to be determined".

 All new red card suspensions will undergo Discipline by Review and 1 of two things will then take place;

 1)A suggested suspension will be posted.
 It will range from 1-4 games.

 2)The suspended individual will be asked to attend a Discipline by Committee meeting.
 If that is the case, the place holder to indicate such will be 100 games, and $500.00 fine.
-Those figures will be adjusted after you attend the hearing which takes place at the Esquimalt Rec Center.
+Those figures will be adjusted after you attend the hearing which takes place as needed.

 After a suggested suspension is posted, the suspended individual has 48 hours to decide if they accept the sanctioning.
 If they do not accept the sanction, they are entitled to attend a discipline meeting to have their case heard.

 Should you desire a discipline meeting, please send notification to the Executive Director and you will be given further information regarding options.
-(Meeting by email or by phone or waiving right to attend) If you do not send in notice of attending to the Executive Director, you run the risk of not having your case heard on the night.
+(Meeting by email or by phone or waiving right to attend) If you do not send in notice of attending to the Executive Director, you will not be able to have a hearing.

 After the Discipline Hearings, (weather it be by review or by committee) the suspension will be updated to the actual number of games.

 The fine and the fine status will be updated to "owing" until paid.
 Fines are the standard $10.00 per game assessed.